yaal-coop/canaille/doc/features.rst

 Unit-testing tool
 =================

-Thanks to its lightweight :ref:`in-memory database <howtos/databases:Memory>` and its curated :ref:`dependency list <howtos/install:Get the code>`, Canaille can be used in the unit test suite of your application, so you can check how it behaves against a real world OpenID Connect server.
+Thanks to its lightweight :ref:`in-memory database <howtos/databases:Memory>` and its curated :ref:`dependency list <package_extras>`, Canaille can be used in the unit test suite of your application, so you can check how it behaves against a real world OpenID Connect server.
 If you work with python you might want to check :doc:`pytest-iam:index`.

 Development server
 ==================